-A Bridge is sometimes used to replace a single tooth, or set of teeth.
+A Bridge is sometimes used to replace a single tooth or set of teeth.
 A bridge consists of a false tooth, called a pontic, and the anchors (abutment crowns) that support the pontic.
 The entire structure spans the space vacated by the missing tooth or teeth.
-If necessary, the neighboring tooth structure is removed, shaping the patient to receive an anchor crown.
+If necessary, the neighboring tooth structure is removed, requiring the patient to receive an anchor crown.
 An impression is subsequently taken and sent to a dental lab where the bridge is then fabricated.

 The structure of the bridge is created with a strong, metal alloy that can handle the anticipated stresses brought on by the patients chewing style.

 Tooth-like porcelain is then fused to the structure.
 Once the bridge is tested for a correct fit and bite, the anchor crowns are cemented to the neighboring teeth.